CamunasLab/website/content/_index.md

         style: |
           @media (max-width: 768px) {
             .slider-title {
-              font-size: 1.5rem; /* Smaller font size for smaller screens */
+              font-size: 1.5rem; /* Adjust font size for smaller screens */
-              padding: 10px; /* Add padding to avoid cutting off */
-              text-align: right; /* Align text to the right */ }
+              line-height: 1.2; /* Ensure line height is adjusted to fit text */ }
             .slider-content {
-              font-size: 1rem; /* Smaller font size for smaller screens */
+              font-size: 1rem; /* Adjust font size for smaller screens */
+              line-height: 1.4; /* Ensure line height is adjusted to fit text */
-              padding: 10px; /* Add padding to avoid cutting off */
-              text-align: right; /* Align text to the right */ }
+              padding: 0 10px; /* Add padding to prevent text from touching the edges */ }
           }

     design:
+      # Slide height is automatic unless you force a specific height (e.g. '400px')
-      slide_height: '' # Height can be adjusted as needed
+      slide_height: ''
-      is_fullscreen: true # Fullscreen might be good for larger screens
+      is_fullscreen: true # Whether the slider should be fullscreen
+      # Automatically transition through slides?
       loop: false
+      # Duration of transition between slides (in ms)
       interval: 1500